 Though, there were also many times when Mom didn’t make it to games, wasn’t home to iron my uniform, or couldn’t give me the ride.
-Still, I always felt my Mom was always the master puppeteer, making plans for us even when she couldn’t be around.
+Still I always felt she was always the master puppeteer, making plans for us even when she couldn’t be around.
 But I remember always kind of dreading that beeper when it went off at night, often signaling one of her patients was in labor.
 At times, in the angsty teenage years, I even resented my hardworking mother for how much time she spent on her career.

 Retrospectively, I both understand and accept the sacrifices my Mother made for us growing up.
 I see it now as Mom working to give us a life that she did not often sit back to enjoy.

 I wonder now, did I get as upset with my Dad?
 I think there are many factors at play here.

 First and foremost, we share an undeniable connection with our mothers, biologically created to care for us even after carrying us through pregnancy.